laurencedawson/sync-for-reddit/README.md

 	- Swipe mode

 ### Known issues
-	- Dividers arent shown inbetween comments in the comment search bottomsheet
 	- Requires a restart to change text font / sizes
 	- When a bottomsheet dialog is shown and the display is off, it doesn't theme